PopPixie

-PopPixie is an Italian animated miniseries created by Iginio Straffi.
+PopPixie is an Italian animated television miniseries created by Iginio Straffi.
 Its only season aired on Rai 2 for just over two months, from 10 January to 22 March 2011.
-The show features a cast of pixies, who were first introduced as secondary characters in the second season of Winx Club.
+The show features a group of pixies, who were first introduced as secondary characters in the second season of Winx Club.
 PopPixie is aimed at younger viewers, with an intended audience of 4 to 6-year-olds.

 The miniseries was first announced in May 2009, and its first episode was previewed at MIPCOM.
 After Nickelodeon became a co-developer of the main Winx Club series, the company announced that PopPixie would air on its global network of channels beginning in late 2011.

-PopPixie is set in a small town called Pixieville, inhabited by creatures like pixies, elves, and gnomes.
-The town is fed from the Tree of Life, an ancient tree that provides the Pixies' MagicPops, globes that contain good magic related to a pixie's special talent.
-Each Pixie has a special talent and when they use it for the benefit of others and in the right way, they will receive a MagicPop and becomes a PopPixie.
+PopPixie is set in a small town called Pixieville, which is inhabited by creatures like pixies, elves, and gnomes.
+The town is fed from the Tree of Life, an ancient tree that provides the Pixies' MagicPops, spheres that contain good magic related to a pixie's special talent.
+If a pixie uses her or his talent for good, she or he will receive a MagicPop and become a PopPixie.
+The Pixies are human kid-like tiny creatures.
+This show uses both rigged and traditional animation and features characters like Lockette, Amore, Chatta, Tune, Digit, Piff, Livy, Pam, Fixit, Martino, Caramel and Cherie.